savaslabs/savaslabs.github.io/_posts/2019-10-11-storybook-pt-1.md

 A component library is a repository of reusable building blocks for your website.
 Think of some of the items that appear on a website over and over again.
 There are small items (like form elements) and bigger ones (like an image carousel).
 These are components.
 For some examples, head over to [Bootstrap’s documentation](https://getbootstrap.com/docs/3.4/components/), where they lay out some of the many reusable components available with the framework.

-Component based design goes hand in hand with the practice of [atomic design](http://bradfrost.com/blog/post/atomic-web-design/).
+Component-based design goes hand in hand with the practice of [atomic design](http://bradfrost.com/blog/post/atomic-web-design/).
 This methodology breaks down elements into five categories: Atoms, Molecules, Organisms, Templates, and Pages.
 Atoms are the smallest parts of your site.
 Atoms build molecules, molecules build organisms, etc. I highly recommend visiting the link and learning more about this methodology.

 ### Why Are We Using a Component Library?